Prof. Dr. Mark Coeckelbergh

 De Montfort University

 Mark Coeckelbergh (Ph.D., University of Birmingham) is a philosopher of technology.
 He is Professor of Philosophy of Media and Technology at the Department of Philosophy of the University of Vienna (staff page) and President of the Society for Philosophy and Technology.
 He also has an affiliation as Professor of Technology and Social Responsibility at the Centre for Computing and Social Responsibility, De Montfort University, UK (staff page).
-He is a member of the Editorial Advisory Boards of Techne: Research in Philosophy and Technology, of the Journal of Posthuman Studies: Philosophy, Technology, Media and of the Journal of Information, Communication and Ethics in Society and Kairos.
+He is a member of the Editorial Advisory Boards of Techne: Research in Philosophy and Technology, of the Journal of Posthuman Studies: Philosophy, Technology, Media, the Journal of Information, Communication and Ethics in Society and Kairos.
 Journal of Philosophy & Science, and Technology & Regulation (TechReg): An international journal of law, technology, and society.
 Coeckelbergh is member of the High Level Expert Group on Artificial Intelligence for the European Commission, the newly established Rat für Robotik, inaugurated by the Austrian Ministry for Transport, Innovation and Technology, as well as member of the Technical Expert Committee (TEC) for the Foundation for Responsible Robotics and of the Committee on Embedding Values Into Autonomous Intelligent Systems of the IEEE Global Initiative for Ethical Considerations in Artificial Intelligence and Autonomous Systems.

 More information on Wikipedia